JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team, and are also the wolf counterpart to the [Village Coward](#coward).
-You must vote to execute whichever player is first voted for, unless it is yourself, in which case you must vote for the second player singled out.
+You must never vote to eliminate.

 If your final vote for the day does not match the required vote, then you commit suicide at the end of the day.